-Borders: The Golden Lily 6-inch tile is seamless on the horizontal, making it an excellent choice for borders.
+The Golden Lily Accent tiles are 6 x 6 and are seamless on the horizontal, making it also good for borders.

 6 inch square tiles: $56